What is a separation agreement?

 It is useful to write down what has been agreed between you when you are having a conversation or meeting about it.

-Then you should ask a solicitor to put it into a more formal legal document.
+You should ask a solicitor to put it into a more formal legal document.
 A solicitor drafted separation agreement in the form of a deed makes it clear that it is intended to be legally binding on you.

 Recent rulings all point towards people being held to the terms of a separation agreement, even if they don’t take advice beforehand.